 March 24, 2007 – August 3, 2008

 Museum: American Indian Museum

-Location: 3rd level, W. Richard West Jr. Contemporary Arts Gallery
+Location: W. Richard West Jr. Contemporary Arts/3M Gallery, 3rd Level

 Dresses are more than simple articles of clothing for Native women -- they are aesthetic expressions of culture and identity.
 Embodying messages about the life of the wearer, dresses offer Native women the opportunity to blend artistic tradition and bold innovation while preparing themselves, their families, and their communities to partake in the "dance of life."

 Bringing together 55 dresses and more than 200 items from the Plains, Plateau, and Great Basin regions of the United States and Canada, this exhibition highlights Native women's identity through traditional dress and its contemporary evolution.
 It also examines the individual, communal, and cultural identity of Native women, and explores how their highly developed artistic skills benefitted not only their families but also the entire community.